(Image Source: Pixabay)

 Increased independence

-Sometimes it can be exhausting for carers to be with their patients or relatives 24/7, and yet desperately worry when they are apart from them.
+Sometimes it can be exhausting for caregivers to be with their patients or relatives 24/7.
+However worry when you are away from them.
 New leaps in tracking technology mean that carers are able to stay more connected than ever.

-This allows both the carer and patient or relative to be apart from each other without the same level of worry.
-It also allows people with memory-related conditions to take more control of their lives.
+This allows both the carer and patient or relative to be apart without the same level of concern.
+It also allows people with memory-related conditions to remain independent.
 They have the reassurance that Buddi can alert loved ones and carers if they need assistance.

 Of course, the internet could never replace the need for personal, hands-on care, but rather by pairing these two, we might better understand the nature of these diseases and the best ways to deliver top-quality care for those we love the most.